JetBrains Fleet 1.48 Help

 Getting started with Kotlin

-This tutorial gets you up to speed with Kotlin development in JetBrains Fleet.
-It covers the installation, project setup, and working with code.
-In order to complete it, you need JetBrains Toolbox: the Download page.
+This tutorial helps you get started with Kotlin development in JetBrains Fleet.
+It covers installation, project setup, and working with Kotlin code.

 For macOS, you can also download the installer that matches your processor type: Apple Silicon or Intel.
 Ensure you select the correct option based on your system's processor.